EnglishPatchFanatic/Tales-of-Innocence-R/README.md

 # Tales of Innocence R - Patching Tutorial

+This is not my project!
+This is simply a tutorial readme!

 ## Description

 This is to help users apply the english patch for Tales of Innocence R